ObolNetwork/charon/docs/contributing.md

 release: mainnet
 ```

-### Githooks
+### Dev tools, git hooks and linters.

-Charon is configured with [pre-commit](https://pre-commit.com) githooks that ensures pull
+Charon is configured with [pre-commit](https://pre-commit.com) **githooks** that ensures pull
 requests adhere to a minimum standard and are consistent.

-The githooks are run as a GitHub action for each PR commit.
-But it is highly recommended
+The githooks are run as a GitHub action
-running the githooks locally while developing for faster feedback.
+for each PR commit.
+But it is highly recommended running the githooks locally while developing for faster feedback.

-To install:
+To install githooks:
 - Follow installation instructions [here](https://pre-commit.com/#installation) to install the `pre-commit` tool.
 - Once installed, run `pre-commit install` in the project's root directory.
 This will setup the hooks.
 - Note you can skip the hooks by committing with `-n`: `git commit -n -m "look mom no githooks"`

+The **linter** used is [golangci-lint](https://golangci-lint.run/).
+It runs as part of the githooks and is configured in [.golangci.yml](../.golangci.yml)

+Different **dev tools** are used in throughout the code base and are defined and installed from [tools.go](../tools.go).
+To install the dev tools run: `go generate tools.go`

 ## Anything missing?